r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 Rank Math is designed to be used by Global websites and local websites alike.
 With its local SEO features, local sites can stand out in the SERPs and attract more traffic.

 * **SEO Optimized Breadcrumbs**
-Rank Math can display SEO optimized Breadcrumbs on all websites, even if the theme doesn't support it.
+Rank Math can display SEO optimized Breadcrumbs on all websites, even if the theme doesn't support Schema.org coding.

 * **404 Monitor**
-Rank Math has built-in 404 error monitor that helps you find and resolve 404 errors for better user experience.
+Rank Math has a built-in 404 error monitor that helps you find and resolve 404 errors for better user experience.

 * **Deep Content Analysis Tests**
 On-Page SEO is no longer a mystery with Rank Math's deep content analysis and precise SEO recommendations.